Krumplis Pogácsa (Hungarian Potato Biscuits)

 • Mix the wet ingredients.

-• Pour into a lightly greased pan.
-I like to let the mixture sit for a couple of hours so it is easier to digest.
+• Pour into a lightly greased 2 quart size baking pan.
+I like to let the mixture sit overnight or at least for a couple of hours.

 enjoy!